AviatrixSystems/Docs/HowTos/CompanionGateway.rst

 Step 2: Deploy Programmatically
 -----------------------------------

+    If you don't have Azure subscription yet, follow the Azure guide to create your subscription.
-    After you click Create Virtual Machine for Aviatrix Companion Gateway, click **Want to deploy programmatically?
+    If you already have Azure subscription, click **Want to deploy programmatically?
 Get started ->** at the bottom of the page, as shown below:

 |image1|